July 23, 2025

 • Blog

 Pioneering businesses need sustainable, future-ready spaces.
 So we integrate carbon-intelligent decision-making into the design and operation of our campuses.
 This saves our customers on their energy bills and cuts their carbon emissions.
-To celebrate what’s been achieved so far and inspire others to join us, we’ve created an interactive installation which is touring our campuses from July 2025.
+To celebrate what’s been achieved so far and inspire others to join us, we created an interactive installation that toured our campuses from July to September 2025.
+During the tour, we spoke with some of our customers, listen to their insights below.

 We have collaborated with Real World Visuals, data visualisation specialists, to produce this installation showcasing our ongoing commitment to improving the sustainability of our workspaces.
 Across our buildings, we continuously improve processes and integrate new technologies to reduce our customers’ energy consumption.
 In turn, this lowers their energy bills and reduces carbon emissions.
 We also share valuable workspace data and insights to support their sustainability reporting and goals.